eminemence/python3_OOPs/DOCS/Chapter_06-Python-Data-Structures/ReadMe.md

       cities sorted by avg_temp :  [DCDemo3(city='Dehradun', avg_temp=15), DCDemo3(city='Blore', avg_temp=25), DCDemo3(city='Pune', avg_temp=30)]
       ```
       `sort_index` can be used to mention the method to calculate the sort index of the objects.

+      Dataclasses are not iterable, you can't loop or unpacke their values

 ## Dictionaries ##
 * Dictionaries map object directly to other objects.